ShragaAI/shraga/README.md

 ### Authentication

+Shraga supports two authentication methods: Basic Authentication and JWT Authentication.

+#### Basic Authentication

-To authenticate with the API, you need to obtain an auth token using basic authentication.
+To authenticate with the API using basic authentication, you need to encode your credentials using base64.

-#### Getting an Auth Token
+##### Getting a Basic Auth Token

 To get `YOUR_TOKEN_HERE`, encode your credentials using base64: